 For optical components such as eyepieces, condensers, filters, etc. we recommend using the same cleaning method.
 First cleaning it with pressurized dry air, then cleaning it with a cotton swab or a cleaning cloth for lenses (slightly moistened with a low graduation of alcohol) and finally drying it with pressurized dry air.
-Once the cleaning process is finalized if the image is still not clear, you can either contact us or you can contact your Motic supplier.
+Once the cleaning process is finalized if the image is still not clear, you can either contact us or you can contact your Swift Optical supplier.

 For users that have a digital camera mounted on the microscope and whom observe dirt on the digital image, it is important that the first step is to proceed with objectives maintenance, as explained above.
-If the dirt persist, we have to find out if it has to do with the microscope or the camera.
-To check this we simply have to loosen the adapter and rotate the camera.
-If the dirt rotates whilst turning it, then it means that it is in the microscope.
+If the dirt persist, it must be determined if it is within the microscope or the camera.
+To check this simply loosen the adapter and rotate the camera.
+If the dirt rotates while turning it, then it means that it is in the microscope.
 If it does not rotate, then it is either in the adapter or in the protection filter of the sensor.
 If the dirt is on the surface lens of the adapter then you can use the same cleaning method that we have explained above, but if the dirt is in the protection filter of the sensor then use pressurized dry air only.
-If the dirt persist you can either contact us or you can contact your Motic supplier.
+If the dirt persist you can either contact us or you can contact your Swift Optical supplier.